-- Assessing a finance charge and/or late fee to delinquent accounts. - Allowing participation in graduation only if all financial obligations to the university have been met. - Not releasing diplomas or transcripts until all accounts with the university (including parking fines, library fines, and business office and bookstore bills) have been settled. - Placing a student's account with a third party collection agency.
+- A finance charge will be added to delinquent accounts. - A student will be allowed to participate in graduation only if all financial obligations to the university have been met. - No diplomas or transcripts will be released until all accounts with the university (including parking fines, library fines, and business office and bookstore bills) have been settled.